c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 ##### Running the server and client

 To build the application, execute the Gradle task *./gradlew clean shadowJar*.
-Then start the server first and then start the client:
+Then start the server first, and then start the client:

 ```